ganyuss/EditorPlus/Assets/EditorPlus/README.md

 ### Improved list editor

-Editor Plus improves the list editor, by making them foldable, and improving readablility.
+Editor Plus improves the list editor, by improving readability.
 One can also customize the way the list editor work by using the `BetterList` attribute (see above).

 ![Example of the difference between the regular list an the EditorPlus list](ListDemo.png)